luontola/nestedjunit/README.md

 makes it easier to write [expressive tests][naming-tests].

 NestedJUnit can be downloaded from [Maven Central][download] and is licensed under Apache License 2.0.
+NestedJUnit used to be embedded in [TDD Tetris Tutorial][tdd-tutorial], but due to popular demand is now available as a standalone library.

 As a usage example, have a look at [StackTest]: